 Dave Zilch from Roger Miller Builders is putting on a new porch at the little cottage at the Anchor Inn, plus remodeling the restrooms at

 Hooligans.
 Todd Blumensaadt’s crew has been working on the old Nissen home behind Mossbacks on Bayview Ave.
 The never-completed porch, deck, and restrooms of a bistro that was never finished are gone.
 The house has been gutted, new windows and siding installed, plus there’s a new roof.
 It sounds like a real improvement for Bayview Ave.

 On the residential front, there are two new homes on East Point.
 One, which replaces the Seven Gables cottage at Shore Villas is already

 under roof and sided.
 The other is on a lot across from the Acorn Club on Columbus Ave.
 The lot is already cleared.
 Catawba Construction is building both these homes.
-Greg Auger is working on a large addition on Jim and Nancy Lang’s home on Chapman Rd.
+Greg Auger is working on a large addition to Jim and Nancy Lang’s home on Chapman Rd.
 Greg’s crew is turning a tiny cottage into a big one.
 Also on Chapman Rd., Scott Market, with the help of Rich Myers, is remodeling the former home of Rick and Linda Rothert.
 The biggest residential project on the island is the new home going in where Bob Schmidt lived on Toledo Ave.
-Bob’s house came down this fall and the construction site is stocked full with everything needed to build the home over the winter.
-Seems to be quite a bit of Put-in-Bay Real Estate Development this year!
+Bob’s house came down this fall and the construction site is stocked full of everything needed to build the home over the winter.
+It seems to be quite a bit of Put-in-Bay Real Estate Development this year!

 The Put-in-Bay Garden Club recently came to the Village and the DeRivera Park Trustees with ideas for some improvements